coldshrine/study-notes/books/designing-data-intensive-applications.md

 You want to detect recent trends in searched-for URLs.
 You log an event containing the query.
 Someone clicks one of the search results, you log another event recording the click.
 You need to bring together the events for the search action and the click action.

 For this type of join, a stream processor needs to maintain _state_: All events that occurred in the last hour, indexed by session ID.
 Whenever a search event or click event occurs, it is added to the appropriate index, and the stream processor also checks the other index to see if another event for the same session ID has already arrived.
 If there is a matching event, you emit an event saying search result was clicked.

+#### Stream-table joins

+Sometimes know as _enriching_ the activity events with information from the database.

+Imagine two datasets: a set of usr activity events, and a database of user profiles.
+Activity events include the user ID, and the the resulting stream should have the augmented profile information based upon the user ID.